 Expertise: macroeconomics, European governance, International economics Twitter: @pisaniferry

-In the first half of 2017, Pisani-Ferry contributed to Emmanuel Macron’s presidential bid as the Director of programme and ideas of his campaign.
-Beforehand, he served from 2013 to 2016 as Commissioner-General of France Stratégie, the ideas lab of the French government.
-Prior to this appointment, he was from 2005 to 2013 the Founding Director of Bruegel, the Brussels-based economic think tank.
-Before creating Bruegel, he was Executive President of the French PM’s Council of Economic Analysis (2001-2002), Senior Economic Adviser to the French Minister of Finance (1997-2000), Director of CEPII, the French institute for international economics (1992-1997), and Economic Adviser with the European Commission (1989-92).
+Pisani-Ferry served from 2013 to 2016 as Commissioner-General of France Stratégie, the ideas lab of the French government.
+In 2017, he contributed to Emmanuel Macron’s presidential bid as the Director of programme and ideas of his campaign.
+He was from 2005 to 2013 the Founding Director of Bruegel, the Brussels-based economic think tank that he had contributed to create.
+Beforehand, he was Executive President of the French PM’s Council of Economic Analysis (2001-2002), Senior Economic Adviser to the French Minister of Finance (1997-2000), and Director of CEPII, the French institute for international economics (1992-1997).

 Pisani-Ferry has taught at University Paris-Dauphine, École Polytechnique, École Centrale and the Free University of Brussels.
 His publications include numerous books and articles on economic policy and European policy issues.
 He has also been an active contributor to public debates with regular columns in Le Monde and for Project Syndicate.